-"Special consideration is a post-examination adjustment to a candidate's mark or grade to reflect temporary illness, temporary injury or some other event outside of the candidate's control at the time of the assessment, which has had, or is reasonably likely to have had, a material effect on a candidate's ability to take an assessment or demonstrate his or her normal level of attainment in an assessment.
+Special consideration is given to a candidate who has temporarily experienced illness, injury or some other event outside of their control at the time of the assessment.
+It is applied when the issue or event has had, or is reasonably likely to have had, a material effect on a candidate's ability to take an assessment or demonstrate his or her normal level of attainment in an assessment.

-Special consideration can only seek to go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in examinations.
+Special consideration can only go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in their assessments.
 It cannot remove the difficulty faced by the candidate.
-There will be situations where candidates should not be entered for an examination.
-Only minor adjustments can be made to the mark awarded because to do more than this would jeopardize the standard of the examination."
+This means that there will be some situations where candidates should not be entered for a qualification or a unitised examination.
+This is because only minor adjustments can be made to the mark awarded.
+To make larger adjustments would jeopardize the standard of the qualification.